 "But the fundamental position of this tool (“not to make judgment about the decision-maker”) is too restrictive and often becomes “not to analyze the decision”, in terms of results and effects on the given situation.

-- To understand the factors favouring the quality of a decision-making process.
+"As the existence of such a tool is judged positively, it is necessary to improve it towards two main directions: - To understand the factors favouring the quality of a decision-making process.
 To this end, it is necessary to take into account the decision context elements such as time pressure, fatigue of actors, availability of supports, difficulties in identifying safety requirements, etc.

 - To understand why a “qualitative decision-making process” does not always produce a “right decision”.
 To this end, it is necessary to analyze the decision itself with the results it produces and the effects it has on the situation.” (p.
 8)